The Invisible Work Holding AI Together

 • reduce unnecessary effort

-• and prevent silent failure
+• prevent silent failure

 Bottom line